noambavli/Hyper-Discord-Bot/README.md

 todo:
     more testing
     add more responses for more situations
-    , suggestions: 'help me with x"
+    , suggestions: 'help me with x", random private and public messages to users in the servers the bot is a part of.